skeeto/skeeto.github.com/_posts/2021-02-08-Well-behaved-alias-commands-on-Windows.markdown

 2. PowerShell is not a first class citizen on Windows, and will likely never be.
-Even under the friendliest policy it's not normally possible put a PowerShell script on the `PATH` and run it by name.
+Even under the friendliest policy it's not normally possible to put a PowerShell script on the `PATH` and run it by name.
 (I'm sure there are ways to make this work via system-wide configuration, but that's off the table.)